Release Notes

 9. February, 2026

-HR Blizz Payroll admin console Improvements New Feature Back Office
+New Feature Improvements Payroll admin console HR Blizz Back Office

 The problem it solves: When payroll involves split calculations, repayments, or multi-currency conversions, minor rounding differences appear in payroll journals – causing Finance teams to manually chase down small discrepancies at month-end.